Program for Aboriginal and Torres Strait Islanders Program for Aboriginal and Torres Strait Islanders

 Homelessness and housing

-In Port Augusta (SA), a range of programs and services, including the Generic Homelessness Service and Common Ground Port Augusta seek to address housing needs primarily for Aboriginal and Torres Strait Islander people who are homeless, or at risk of homelessness.
+In Port Augusta, South Australia (SA), a range of programs and services, including the Generic Homelessness Service and Common Ground Port Augusta seek to address housing needs primarily for Aboriginal and Torres Strait Islander people who are facing or at risk of homelessness.

 The service provides support and case management to those who have lived in both urban and remote community settings, and who have moved in order to access health support, broader services, or to connect with family.
 Consideration is given to specific cultural needs, recognising the importance of kinship and family relationships.